sassy-lily/mangadex-follows-exporter/README.md

 # MangaDex Follows Exporter

-A script to export all your MangaDex follows to CSV or MangaUpdates.
+A script to export all your MangaDex follows.

 ---